 28th September 2020

 Unfortunately, at Stripe, we find many clients have been passed from one bad IT company to the next, arriving to us frankly dissatisfied and unsure of the service they should be receiving.
 Can you blame them?
-How do you know what ‘good’ IT support looks like if you’ve never seen it… Having time to consider this during the current lockdown has prompted me to highlight the following five signs of a good MSP…
+How do you know what ‘good’ IT support looks like if you’ve never seen it… Having time to consider this during the current lockdown has prompted our Director, Alex Eley, to highlight the following five signs of a good MSP…

 First and foremost, is your MSP pro-active, or re-active?
 Essentially here you want to determine whether they bring solutions to you or whether you have to chase them.
 It’s important to get an MSP that knows about your business and what works for you.
 Do they want to know about your people, your processes and most importantly, have they asked about your plans?
 Your MSP should be able to advise on the right solutions to fit your business and your budget… Every business is unique and there is no one-size-fits-all package!